phalcon/documentation/docs/application-cli.md

 ./cli.php users regenerate
 ```

+Action methods receive the routed parameters as positional arguments, followed by any CLI options the dispatcher
+collected (appended as trailing arguments).
+Declare optional trailing parameters in your action to read those options.

 ## Parameters

 You can also pass parameters to actions.
 An example of how to process the parameters can be found above, in the sample